 For additional information about the Perkins loans, see the following:

-Alternative or private loans are privately funded, generally provided by commercial lenders, and are not based on need, so no federal formula is used to determine eligibility.
-However, the amount borrowed cannot exceed the cost of education minus other financial aid.
+Alternative or private loans are privately funded, generally provided by commercial lenders, and eligibility is not based on financial need.
+However, the amount borrowed cannot exceed the cost of education minus all other financial aid.
 Interest rates and repayment terms vary but are generally less favorable than those provided through the William D. Ford Federal Direct Loan Program.
-Private loans are based on a student's credit score, and used to supplement the federal programs when the cost of education minus federal aid still leaves unmet need.
+Private loans are based on a student's credit worthiness, (and co-signer, if applicable) and used to supplement the federal and state financial aid.

 Important things to consider when selecting the right lender and private loan for you: